Shyft-to/js/README.md

 - `transfer()`: Transfer an already minted NFT from one wallet to another.
   > Optionally, you can transfer update authority to the new owner as well.
 - `transferMultiple()`: Transfer multiple NFTs from one wallet to another.
 It returns an encoded transaction which you can sign using the [tansaction signer](#how-to-sign-transaction-using-the-sdk).
+- `createV2()`: Creating an NFT, and is just 1 simple API call, which internally does all the heavy lifting for you.

 ### Fetch an NFT